JonZeolla/Lab/README.md

 **In order to use this repo as intended, you MUST switch to the appropriate branch**, via the web UI or CLI.
 See `git branch -r` and `git checkout -b <remote>` to list and then checkout the appropriate branch via the command line.
 In the web UI, use the dropdown directly to the left of the "New pull request" button to select a specific branch or tag.

 Examples:
-* `git clone -b SoftwareDefinedRadio --single-branch https://github.com/JonZeolla/Lab`
+* `git clone -b SoftwareDefinedRadio --single-branch --recursive https://github.com/JonZeolla/Lab`
   * Clone the latest revision of the SoftwareDefinedRadio branch.
-* `git clone -b 2015-09-24_SCIS_PasswordCracking --single-branch https://github.com/JonZeolla/Lab`
+* `git clone -b 2015-09-24_SCIS_PasswordCracking --single-branch --recursive https://github.com/JonZeolla/Lab`
   * Clone the revision of the PasswordCracking branch used during the 2015-09-24 Steel City InfoSec lab.
 Cloning any of the pointers (tags) will put you in a detached HEAD state, which is expected.
 * `Branch=newbranch;git clone https://github.com/JonZeolla/Lab;cd Lab;git checkout --orphan $Branch;git rm --cached -r .;echo "Initial creation of $Branch" > README.md;git add README.md;git commit -m "Initial creation of $Branch";git push origin $Branch;unset Branch`
   * Clone the Lab repository, create an orphan branch called newbranch, clear the working directory, create a standard initial README.md, and then push it back up to the remote under the branch newbranch.